First-Line Supervisors of Non-Retail Sales Workers

 • Impact of Decisions on Co-workers or Company Results — 65% responded “Very important results.”

-• Coordinate or Lead Others — 61% responded “Extremely important.”
+• Coordinate or Lead Others in Accomplishing Work Activities — 61% responded “Extremely important.”

 • Frequency of Decision Making — 65% responded “Every day.”

-• Responsibility for Outcomes and Results — 67% responded “Very high responsibility.”
+• Work Outcomes and Results of Other Workers — 67% responded “Very high responsibility.”

-• Deal With External Customers — 62% responded “Extremely important.”
+• Deal With External Customers or the Public in General — 62% responded “Extremely important.”

 • Importance of Being Exact or Accurate — 45% responded “Extremely important.”

-• Structured versus Unstructured Work — 54% responded “A lot of freedom.”
+• Determine Tasks, Priorities and Goals — 54% responded “A lot of freedom.”

 • Freedom to Make Decisions — 58% responded “Some freedom.”